h8d13/ALFN---Alpine-Linux-For-Noobs/README.md

 We've gone full circle by creating making our shell logged into root able to start/stop the DE and having access to stop command on the DE too.
+The scripts are illustrative, you can of course do this with other shells, or go further into automation!
 That's it folkssss